Facebook X (Twitter) Pinterest Instagram

 12. You Can’t Be Born or Die There

-I Think There's only 20 people officially buried in Svalbard...
+I think there's only 20 people officially buried in Svalbard...

-I think theres only 20 people officially buried in Svalbard
+I think there’s only 20 people officially buried in Svalbard…

 No wonder why there’s no natives, no one is allowed to give birth in Svalbard!
 It’s not because they don’t want anyone to claim being a native though, it’s because their main hospital isn’t equipped for an emergency in case something were to go wrong with child birth.
 Instead, a person must fly to either Norway or their home country to deliver.
 You can definitely die there (hopefully you won’t), but you can’t be buried in Svalbard, because the majority of the archipelago is made of permafrost, which means after a while, your perfectly preserved body would rise up to the surface.